Happiness Lessons Image

 Kaizen is a Japanese term that means making a continuous change for the better.
 Largely a business philosophy, that can be applied to all areas of life, the idea is that achieving gradual advancements across the board leads to perpetual improvement.
 It involves taking small steps towards recognising needs and defining obstacles in life for self-improvement.

 Another focus in Japan is on the concept of ikigai, which loosely means your reason for being.
-It is considered your life purpose and what inspires you to get out of bed.
+This is considered your life purpose and what inspires you to get out of bed.
 It focuses on doing something we love, within a group, that benefits all.
 An example is to focus on making a difference in other people’s lives to give your own life a sense of purpose.
 The belief is that a life without ikigai lacks passion, purpose and fulfilment.
 It is also about finding happiness in the smallest things in life.
-It gives you a purpose to live, even if you are miserable in the moment.
+Therefore, it gives you a purpose to live, even if you are miserable in the moment.

 Original article by Gwyneth Rees, Australian Financial review.